 TIPS & HACKS

 - Keep a clean and organized kitchen.
 When prepping your meals or changing your way of eating in general, it is important to keep a clean and organized kitchen.
-If you have a small space, try to utilize every cupboard and drawer in order to keep a clear countertop.
+If you have a small space, try to utilize every cupboard and drawer in order to keep a clean countertop.
 Invest in lazy susans to keep your spices, oils, and fats organized in a cupboard close to your stove.
 Keep commonly used utensils and tools in a drawer close to your stove.
 Try to keep your pantry and fridge organized.
 Label ingredients in your pantry and designate specific areas in your fridge for vegetables, fruits, condiments…etc. This way, you always know what you have and what you need.
 Staying organized will keep you inspired and you may actually start to enjoy your time in the kitchen.

 - When cooking, keep a garbage bowl (Rachel Ray, thank you girl) and clean up as you go.
 These two things will definitely help you keep your space clean and organized while cooking.
 But, I’ve found that they help when it comes to feeling overwhelmed.
 You feel calm and more relaxed and connected to your food when you are organized.
 Your meal-prep sessions become less and less stressful.
 It becomes a time you look forward to.